List of The Waltons characters: Ike Godsey

-A close friend of the Walton family and second cousin-in-law of John Walton Sr., Isaac B. "Ike" Godsey (pilot, Woodrow Parfrey; series, Joe Conley) is the proprietor of the general store, the postmaster, and only garage mechanic in Walton's Mountain until teenage Jim-Bob Walton opens a garage across the road from the Mercantile.
-Ike has a kind heart, and often lets people have anything they want on credit, and pay him back whenever they can, much to the disapproval of Corabeth.
+A close friend of the Walton family and second cousin-in-law of John Walton Sr., is Isaac B. ("Ike") Godsey (pilot, with Woodrow Parfrey); later series as, Joe Conley, 1928–2013).
+He's the proprietor of the village general store, the local postmaster, party line telephone message-taker and at first, the only garage mechanic in Walton's Mountain until teenage Jim-Bob Walton later opens a garage across the road from the Mercantile in an old barn / shed after fixing Ike's motorcycle with sidecar he used for deliveries / errands.
+Ike has a kind heart, a source of local news, happenings and even occasional gossip.
+He's often let people slide awhile and have anything they want on credit, and pay him back whenever they can, much to the later disapproval and concern of new wife Corabeth.
 This is a constant source of friction and arguments.
 She tends to refuse people credit when Ike is out on business, and even while he is watching.
 Unfortunately for Ike, Corabeth doesn't agree with the way the store is run, so she takes it upon herself to do it herself, believing she can run the store better than Ike.
 After Corabeth refuses to listen to Ike, he has no option but to speak to John and Olivia about his problem and to ask them to speak to her.
-He is a World War I veteran, having served alongside John Walton and Sheriff Bridges.
-During World War II, he serves as the town's Civil Defense warden.
-He offers the use of extra space in the Mercantile as a classroom when a fanatic burns down the schoolhouse.
-He eventually marries John's distant cousin Corabeth and they adopt a daughter, Aimee.
-Later on, Ike suffers a heart attack brought on by stress and is forced to limit his activities as shopkeeper.
-He is implied to pass away many years later when an older John-Boy remarks that "Ike's gone now."
-In Season 8, Episode 22 ("The Furlough"), his full name is revealed as Isaac Aloysius Godsey, after a clerical error at an Army induction center transposed numbers in his birth date, which was revealed as September 24, 1901.
+He is also World War I veteran, having served alongside John Walton Sr. and Sheriff Ep Bridges.
+During the Second World War, he serves as the town's Civil Defense and air raid warden.
+He offers the use of extra space in the back of the Mercantile which held the popular pool table as a classroom when a fanatic once burned down the one-room schoolhouse in an episode.
+He eventually marries John Sr.'s distant cousin Corabeth Walton who came to visit them when her parents died, and they later adopt a 10-years old daughter, Aimee.
+Later on, Ike suffers a heart attack brought on by stress and overwork and is forced to limit his activities as shopkeeper.
+He is implied to have passed away many years later when an older John-Boy remarks that "Ike's gone now." in a subsequent episode / film.
+In Season 8, Episode 22 ("The Furlough"), his full name is revealed as "Isaac Aloysius Godsey" after a clerical error at a U.S. Army military draft induction center transposed numbers in his birth date, which was revealed as September 24, 1901, and mailed him an induction notice.